collective-soundworks/soundworks/README.md

 var path = require('path');
 var dir = path.join(__dirname, '../../public');

-// (1) Create the modules (the methods' arguments are explained in the documentation) var sync = new serverSide.Sync(...);
+// (1) Create the modules (the methods’ arguments are explained in the documentation) var sync = new serverSide.Sync(...);
 var checkin = new serverSide.Checkin(...);
 var performance = new Performance(...); // This class has to be written by you